Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 - The condition you’ll return the unit in (with photos of current state)

-- Any remaining lease obligations and your proposal for handling them
+- Any remaining long-term lease obligations and your proposal for handling them

-- A potential replacement tenant or operator (if applicable)
+- A potential replacement tenant or operator (if you have one)

 Day 30-90: Execution